 Linda says…..Really, if your upper arm is swinging behind your side midline on each swing, and you have figured out how to keep the boot tip stuck to the ground from the front to the back of the swing by pressing down on the strap, you’ve got it!
 You will feel the “connection” and the propulsion forward…an exciting feeling to which you will soon happily get addicted.
 This is when all the health benefits really start to add up!

 1. Elbow/upper arm swings behind “side mid-line” on every swing.

 2. Heel/palm/web of hand presses down on strap from front to back.

 3. It doesn’t matter if your arms are straight like mine, or if you feel more comfortable with your arms bent a bit.
 The important parts are that your elbow/upperarm swings from the front to the back, and the heel/palm/web of your hand presses down on the strap from the front to the back.
 (Note: you may gently stabilize handle by squeezing the base of the thumb and the first finger lightly together on the handle at the position when the heel of the hand is pushing down on the strap.
-All finger MUST STAY OFF HANDLE, so that the handle can pivot, allowing the boot tip to stay on the ground all the way to the back of swing.)
+All finger MUST STAY OFF HANDLE, so that the handle can pivot between thumb and first finger, allowing the boot tip to stay on the ground all the way to the back of swing.)

 4. The rubber tip will spontaneously springs into air consistently at end of arm swing and replant itself (as a consequence of swinging arm all the way to the back with sufficient power).

 NOTE: One lesson from an experienced expert like me goes a long way to helping you create the most effective, injury-free style, quickly.
 Linda4success@shaw.ca